Search Apply now

 Tip #3: Watch your caffeine intake

-Caffeine definitely has its uses, but night shift nurses need to be careful not to overdo it.
-A coffee at the beginning of your shift can be just the right thing to get you going, but you should try to avoid it as shift starts to draw to a close.
-You want to make sure that you’re able to fall asleep when you get home, and excess caffeine can make this difficult (if not impossible).
+Caffeine has its uses, but night shift nurses need to be careful not to overdo it.
+A coffee at the beginning of your shift can be just the right thing to get you going.
+But you should try to avoid it as the shift starts to draw to a close.
+Excess caffeine may make it difficult to fall asleep when you get home.

 Instead, remember to keep drinking water, so your body has what it needs to function at its best.
 Nutritious snacks will also give you energy without disrupting your sleep routine.